 Plants need light to grow, so make sure you provide adequate light.
 A sunny windowsill in the winter will do the trick.
 In the summer, you’ll need to make sure the sun isn’t too intense or the leaves will burn and the soil medium will dry out too quickly.
 I find that my light garden provides the perfect environment for propagating and keeping live plants.

-Some other useful tips for growing African Violets:
+Some other useful tips for growing African violets:

--When propagating or repotting, use African Violet potting soil.
-It’s soilless, so it’s lighter, doesn’t compact and gives the aeration and drainage that the African Violets need.
+-When propagating or repotting, use African violet potting soil.
+It’s soilless, so it’s lighter, doesn’t compact and gives the aeration and drainage that the African violets need.
 Violets do just fine in the temperatures of the average household—65 to 73 degrees.

 -Make sure you protect cuttings and grown plants from drafts.
 Violet leaves are covered with tiny little “hairs.”